SAP/spartacus-docs/_pages/dev/features/federated-login.md

 For more information, see [Configuring application environments](https://angular.dev/tools/cli/environments) in the official Angular documentation.

-### Asymmetric configuration
+### Asymmetric Configuration

-If your build process supports multiple builds with unique configurations for each storefront, you can further minimize the origin data embedded in the storefront scripts.
+If your build process supports multiple builds, with unique configurations for each storefront, you can further minimize the origin data embedded in the storefront scripts.

-The federated login instance requires the login hosts array and the entire origin map for every storefront being served.
+The "login storefront" requires the login hosts array and the entire origin map for every storefront being served.
 This amounts to the complete configuration.
-A storefront, on the other hand, only requires the key-value pair for itself in the origin map.
+Any other storefront in a federated login setup only requires the key-value pair for itself in the origin map.
 It does not require any entries in the login hosts array.

-i.e. `spartacus-configuration.module.ts` with asymmetric configuration for the build of brand1.com
+The following is an example of the `spartacus-configuration.module.ts` file with asymmetric configuration for the build of `brand1.com`:

 ```typescript
     provideConfig(<FederatedLoginConfig>{
       federatedLogin: {